AdobeDocs/campaign-classic.en/help/migration/using/migrating-in-windows-for-adobe-campaign-7.md

 1. In IIS, delete the **Adobe Campaign v6** website, then the **Adobe Campaign v6** application pool.
 1. Rename the **Adobe Campaign v6.back** folder as **Adobe Campaign v6**.
-1. Uninstall Adobe Campaign v6 using the Add/remove components wizard.
+1. Uninstall Adobe Campaign v6 using the Add/remove components assistant.

    ![](assets/migration_wizard_2.png)